wq/wq.app/README.md

 [@wq/react]+[@wq/material] | New Material Design renderer based on [React] and [React Native] [@wq/jquery-mobile] | Legacy renderer based on [jQuery Mobile] and [Mustache.js], used in wq.app 1.2 and all earlier versions

-When installing @wq/app from NPM, one of the two renderers should be installed and registered explicitly.
-When using the wq.app PyPI package, a default renderer will be provided based on the configuration specified when running [wq start][wq.start].
-(New ESM-based projects will default to the @wq/material renderer, while backwards-compatible AMD/RequireJS projects will default to the @wq/jquery-mobile renderer.)
+When installing @wq/app directly from NPM, one of the two renderers should be installed and registered explicitly.
+When using the wq.app PyPI package, a default renderer will be provided based on the version of [wq start][wq.start] used to create the project.
+(New ESM-based projects will default to the @wq/material renderer, while older AMD/RequireJS projects will default to the @wq/jquery-mobile renderer.)

 ### Map Engines